 ORSANCO also looks for long-term trends in Ohio River water quality.
-The Commission collects water quality samples at numerous locations on the Ohio River including the main stem and near the mouth of several tributaries.
+The Commission collects water quality samples at numerous locations on the Ohio River, including the main stem and near the mouth of several tributaries.

-Since 1990, ORSANCO has maintained a minimum of six sample events per year at each location.
-While the vast majority (94%) of trends discovered in studies from 1997-1990 were decreasing, 1990-2007 studies indicated 54% increasing trends.
-In other words, water quality showed steady improvement through the 1980s and then leveled off.
-Important trends include increasing phosphorus concentrations at most Ohio River monitoring stations and increases in chloride concentrations at nearly all stations, including tributaries.
+Since 1990, ORSANCO has maintained a minimum of six bimonthly sample events per year at each location for 23 metals and a broad spectrum of additional water quality parameters such as ammonia, chloride, pH, and total phosphorus.
+While the vast majority (94%) of trends discovered in studies prior to 1990 were decreasing, 1990-2007 studies indicated 54% increasing trends.
+Therefore, water quality showed steady improvement through the 1980s and then leveled off.
+Important trends include increasing phosphorus concentrations at most Ohio River monitoring stations and increasing chloride concentrations at nearly all stations, including tributaries.
 Although very small in magnitude, the concern is that numerous trends show an increasing direction.